By Alan N. Peters

 In January of the New Year, Mr. Ross resigned his position of Parish Treasurer.
 Mr. Dugald Henderson took his place.
 To honour Mr. Ross, the Fellowship Room was renamed the “Max Ross Fellowship Room”.

 In the spring, a significant gift to the worship of our Parish was given.
 This was a Processional Cross in memory of the late Mr. A. C. Thompson, a former warden.
 The Advisory Council voted to accept this gift.
 It was first used in April.
-Prior to its use the Rector gave a brief explanation of its use and meaning.

-As the summer moved along, several parishioners felt the Church of the Transfiguration should respond in a natural way to tragic events currently taking place in Southeast Asia.
+As the summer of 1979 moved along, several parishioners felt the Church of the Transfiguration should respond in a natural way to tragic events currently taking place in Southeast Asia.
 In September a special meeting of the Advisory Council was called to consider a course of action to be followed.
 From the Council’s deliberations sprang “The Transfiguration Boat People Committee”.
 The new Committee was charged with formulating a plan of action.
 Mr. Malcolm Sutherland became the chairman.
 The Advisory Council was to be kept informed of the Committee’s activities.

-The autumn was a busy season.
-There was the annual Harvest Thanksgiving Service.
-The Fall Bazaar and luncheon provided an opportunity to renew old friendships and to form new ones to develop talents for the men and women who worked so long to make it a success.
 At the service of Morning Prayer on the 18th of November, Mr. Steve Krashinsky spoke to us on “The Boat People”.
 On the following Sunday, Mr. James Hayward gave an address on “A Ministry to the Prisoner”.
 This is a development ministry to those in prison as well as those who have been recently released.
 Coffee hours after both services provided an opportunity to meet and talk with these visitors.
 Our choir and the choirs of Glebe Presbyterian, Manor Road United, and Bethel Baptist Churches joined together for a Sunday Choral Evening held at the Transfiguration.

 In early February of the new year, the Boat People Committee, having decided to adopt a family from Indo-China, submitted an application to the Immigration Department.
 It was expected the family would arrive in April or May.
 The Committee had been set up as an independent group and relied on independent contributions.
 Felicia Sutherland, Felicity and Judith Harrison, Jenny Ferns, and Irene Saul worked closely with Malcolm Sutherland in preparing and gathering the necessities to help establish the adopted family.
 By April almost $6,000 of the $8,000 required to support a family for one year had been donated.
 In late April the Nguyen family arrived in Toronto.
 They stayed at the house of Jenny and Pat Ferns for several days until they moved into their own apartment in the Yonge St. and Manor Rd. area.
 During the spring, generous contributions of clothing, furniture, kitchenware and other items were received.
 A combined fundraising BBQ and welcome party was held on the church grounds after the morning service on Sunday, June 8th.